hazutecuhtli/Udacity_DataStructures/README.md

 ### Solution

 For this solution recursion and the os python module were used to achieve the expected result.
 Recursion is used to evaluate the different levels of the directory used as input to the functions while the os library is used to get all elements found on each of the mentioned levels.
 The implemented solution can be observed on the file named ***UdacityDataStructuresProblem2.py***.

+In addition, in terms of time complexity, this solution has a complexity of *O(m^n)*, where n represents the number of files composing directories and m is the number of directories to look for the defined suffix.
+Moreover, in terms of memory space, complexity is equal to *O(m n)*.

 ## Problem 3: Huffman Coding